axantillon/sql_ish/README.md

 The project includes several example SQL scripts:

-- `01_blog_platform.sql`: Blog with users, posts, and comments
+- `blog.sql`: Blog with users, posts, and comments
-- `02_employee_management.sql`: HR database with employees and departments
+- `employee.sql`: HR database with employees and departments
-- `03_online_store.sql`: E-commerce with products, orders, and customers
+- `store.sql`: E-commerce with products, orders, and customers
-- `04_library_management.sql`: Library with books, authors, and loans
+- `library.sql`: Library with books, authors, and loans

 ## CLI UI Features